krishnaadhasmana/movie-web/README.md

 # 🥔 Selfhosting

-A simple guide has been written to assist in hosting your own instance of movie-web.
+A simple guide has been written to assist in hosting your own instance of Flix.
 Check it out below

 |[Selfhosting guide](https://movie-web.github.io/docs)|
 |---|